-The first mention of Krems dates from this time and describes the settlement as orientalism urbs que dictur Chremsa.
-This means that the town had a fortified place of refuge where citizens could seek shelter in times of unrest.
-This was located at the south-eastern-most point of the rocky outcrop that overlooks the Krems and Danube rivers and which is still known as „On the Castle“.
-Meanwhile, on the „Hoher Markt“ markets were held.
+The first mention of Krems dates from this time and describes the settlement as orientalism urbs que dictur Chremsa which means that the town had a fortified place of refuge where citizens could seek shelter in times of unrest.
+This will have been a form of stockade situated on the south-eastern-most point of the rocky outcrop that overlooks the Krems and Danube rivers, where today the Burggasse, or „Castle Lane“, may be found.
+Meanwhile, on the Hoher Markt, or „Upper Market“, markets were held.
 As the town grew, the simple palisade was replaced by a more substantial structure which, more worthy of being termed a „castle“, was situated further West.
 Consisting of defensive pallas and two towers, it eventually became absorbed into the fabric of what is now the Gozzoburg.

 Either side of the Gozzoburg, two roads led down to the new district that was growing along what is now the Untere Landstrasse.
-To the south-west, the Althangasse and the Marktgasse lead to the Tägliche Markt that lies at the western end of the Untere Landstrasse.
+To the south-west, the Althangasse and the Marktgasse lead to the Täglicher Markt that lies at the western end of the Untere Landstrasse.
 At the end of the Althangasse, where the old town bordered the new, the windows of old shops testify to what was once a meeting place and shopping area.
 On the other side of the Gozzoburg, the Wegscheid leads down to the eastern end of the Untere Landstrasse.

-Between 1120-1193/94, coins were minted in one of the castle towers.
+Between 1120 and 1193/94, coins were minted in one of the castle towers.
 These were known as „Kremser Pfennige“ and the reverse often featured a depiction of a walled city with gates.
 The existence of a city-wall and gateways is attested to in documents that date from 1188 and 1193 so that the city depicted on the town’s coins can be assumed to be Krems itself.
 Meanwhile the obverse often showed a figure holding two lions by their tails or a figure engaged in combat with a lion.
 As a result of Kremser Pfennige speading abroad, „Garmisia“ was the only European settlement outside Italy that the Arab geographer, Idrisi gave a name to on his map of the world of 1153.

 With the end of the twelfth century, the thirteenth brought a second phase of expansion and from the South, the new town grew out towards the West, with the Untere Landstrasse being extended to form the Obere Landstrasse.
 Towards the end of this phase of expansion, in around 1250, a third fortification was built.
 Built on the corner of the Havnerslurche, now known as Hafnerplatz, this guarded the south-western corner of the town and the chapel and pallas of the structure may still be seen today.
 On the northern side, the fragment of a Romanesquese window may be made out.

-To counter the rising threat of heretic sects, Dominican monks were summoned from Hungry and a church and monastery were built.
+To counter the rising threat of heretic sects, Dominican monks were summoned from Hungary and a church and monastery were built.
 Begun in 1240, the complex appears to have been complete by 1260.
 Unlike other religious orders, the Dominicans built their monasteries close to the settlements where they intended to preach even if, as was the case in Krems, this meant building outside the city walls.
 In times of attack, the monastery would be abandoned and monks would enter the town through the “Preachers‘ Gate”.
 Today the church and monastery complex are where Museum Krems is located, with the historic buildings and cellars being noteworthy in themselves.